Caring for your Tillandsia aka Tillys, Air Plant or Airplant

 Under-watering is evidenced by an exaggerating of the natural concave curve of each leaf.

-New Information: After wetting your plants thoroughly, turn them upside down and gently shake them.
+IMPORTANT After wetting your plants thoroughly, turn them upside down and gently shake them.
 I have found that the water that collects near the base is detrimental if left to long.
-I have lost many stricta that way.
+I have lost many plants that way while learning.

 Following each watering, Tillandsias should be given enough light and air circulation to dry in 4 hours or less.
 Do not keep plants constantly wet or moist.